Lut-Lat-Aung/AR_Navigation_System/SECURITY.md

 ## Security Best Practices
 To ensure security while using AR NAV:
 - Always use the latest version.
-- Avoid running the application with unnecessary permissions.
+- Avoid running the application with unnecessary permissions except the camera permission.
 - Follow best practices for handling sensitive data.

 ## Security Updates